phu0ngng/nccl/ext-net/README.md

 The call to ncclCommDeregister should call the final deregMr() and effectively remove the mapping on the network adapter.

+The `forceFlush` field can request the NCCL core to call flush for all transfers.
+By default, flushes are only called when the GPU architecture or PCI topology would not not guarantee correct PCI ordering.
+Plugins can set it to one if the NIC operates in a mode where e.g. the data and the completion paths use different PCI links and therefore need a call to flush() to guarantee ordering.

 The `speed` field indicates the speed of the network port in Mbps (10^6 bits per second).
 This is important to ensure proper optimization of flows within the node.